phll/RedPitaya/README.md

 | directories  | contents
 |--------------|----------------------------------------------------------------
-| Paul         | Laser-Lock-App, some test-apps and a documentation
+| Paul         | Laser-Lock-App, LabControl-App, some test-apps and an documentation (german)